areebshoaib1/C-Problem-Solving/README.md

 # C Problem Solving

-This repository contains C programming problems that I solve while learning Programming Fundamentals.
+This repository contains C programming problems .

 The goal of this repository is to practice problem solving and  programming logic using C.